 you will teach them

 Alternate translation: "you will teach the people of Israel"

 ULT

-31 But as for you, stand here by me, and I will tell you all the commandments, the statutes, and the decrees that you will teach them, so that they may keep them in the land that I will give them to possess.'
+31 But you, stand here by me, and I will tell you all the commandments and the statutes and the ordinances that you will teach them, and they will do in the land that I am giving to them to possess.'

 UST

 31 But then you come back up here and stand near me, and I will give to you all the rules and decrees that I want them to obey.
 Then you can teach them to the people, in order that they will obey them when they are in the land that I am giving to them.'

 General Information:

 Moses continues to speak to the people of Israel.

 You will keep

 Moses is giving a command to the people of Israel.

 you will not turn aside to the right hand or to the left

 This compares a person disobeying God to a person turning off of the correct path.
 Alternate translation: "you will not disobey him in any way" or "you will do everything he says" (See: Metaphor)

 ULT

-32 You will keep, therefore, what Yahweh your God has commanded you; you will not turn aside to the right hand or to the left.
+32 And you will keep {them}, doing as Yahweh your God has commanded you; you will not turn aside, right nor left.

 UST

 32 So I went back down to the people and said to them, 'Be sure that you do everything that Yahweh our God has commanded us to do.
 Do not disobey any of his laws.

 prolong your days

 Long days are a metaphor for a long life.
 See how you translated this in Deuteronomy 4:40.
 Alternate translation: "be able to live a long time" (See: Metaphor)

 ULT

-33 You will walk in all the ways that Yahweh your God has commanded you, so that you may live, and so {that it may} go well with you, and {that} you may prolong {your} days in the land that you will possess.
+33 In all the ways that Yahweh your God has commanded you, you will walk, so that you will live, and {it will be} good for you, and you will prolong {your} days in the land that you will possess.

 UST

 33 Conduct your lives as Yahweh our God has commanded us to do, in order that you may live a long time, and in order that things will go well for you when you are living in the land that you will occupy."

 Deuteronomy 6

 Deuteronomy 6 General Notes

 Special concepts in this chapter

 Yahweh's blessings

 Yahweh's continued blessing of the people of Israel is dependent upon the people's obedience to the law of Moses.
 (See: bless, blessed, blessing and law, law of Moses, law of Yahweh, law of God)

 Important figures of speech in this chapter

 Metaphors

 There are many metaphors in this chapter.
 These metaphors describe the greatness of the Promised Land the wholehearted worship that is completely dedicated to Yahweh.
 (See: Metaphor and Promised Land)

 General Information: